What is an online 3D configurator?

 Need CAD outputs (PDF, STEP, STL)?
 Integrating the free OpenCascade library absorbs 80–120 dev hours; switching to a commercial kernel like Parasolid costs anywhere from several hundred euros per month to several thousands per year, so you’ll ask yourself, “Do I really need to automate my manufacturing files that badly?”.

-Path B: One computational designer runs the show.
-Spot a bug?
-Open the Grasshopper file, tweak the model, and reupload.
-ShapeDiver pushes the fix live in minutes.
-No three‑person (or more) dance.
-Ongoing maintenance, patches, uptime, and security are baked into the subscription, so weekends stay quiet.
 Need a new product, say switching from a table to a chair?
 The same computational designer starts a fresh Grasshopper model and publishes it; no extra hires required.
 And when manufacturing needs production files, Rhino’s CAD engine inside ShapeDiver spits out STEP, DXF, STL, or PDF at the press of a button.
 Each export costs around €0.04 in credits.
 Loose change compared with another developer sprint.

-Across all three categories, human costs, running costs, and maintenance & scaling, Path A (hand‑coded WebGL) grows line‑for‑line with complexity: every extra feature or SKU demands more specialist hours, bigger cloud bills, and fresh DevOps overhead.
-Path B (Grasshopper + ShapeDiver) flips that equation.
+On the other hand, Path B (ShapeDiver) flips that equation.
 One computational designer covers modelling, UI, and deployment; a single subscription caps infrastructure spend; and updates are as simple as editing a Grasshopper file.
-The variables that explode in Path A, head‑count, server hours, security patches, stay flat or scale in cents under Path B.
+The variables that explode in Path A (head‑count, server hours, security patches, etc.) stay flat or scale in cents under Path B.

 Bottom line